FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-with-js.md

 at our [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts) at [Github](https://github.com/FACT-Finder-Web-Components).

 ### Retrieving necessary information
-Some information is provided by FACT-Finder Web Components and/or FACT-Finder.
+Some information is provided by FactFinder Web Components and/or FactFinder.

 #### sid
-You can retrieve the current FACT-Finder Web Components **sid** by calling this helper function:
+You can retrieve the current FactFinder Web Components **sid** by calling this helper function:

 `factfinder.common.localStorage.getItem("ff_sid");`